melezhik/sparky/README.md

     $ SPARKY_TIMEOUT=30 sparkyd ...

-Running sparky in daemonized mode.
+Running sparky in demonized mode.

-At the moment sparky can't daemonize itself, as temporary workaround use linux `nohup` command:
+At the moment sparky can't demonize itself, as temporary workaround use linux `nohup` command:

     $ nohup sparkyd &